-4 Sem 2 Musicology Research Task 04 25 T3 Wk5 5 Sem 2 Performance 01 15 T3 Wk7 6 Sem 2 Aural Written Yearly Examination О3 10 T4 Wk5
+4 Sem 2 Musicology Research Task 04 25 T3 Wk5 5 Sem 2 Performance 01 15 T3 Wk7 6 Sem 2 Aural Written Yearly Examination 03 10 T4 Wk5

-Report Outcomes Semester 1 Semester 2 1. performs repertoire in a range of styles and genres demonstrating interpretation of musical notation and the application of different types of technology. performs repertoire in a range of styles and genres demonstrating interpretation of musical notation and the application of different types of technology.
-2. notates own compositions, applying forms of notation appropriate to the music selected for study demonstrates an understanding of musical concepts through aural identification, discrimination, memorisation and notation in the music selected for study 3. demonstrates an understanding of musical concepts through aural identification, discrimination, memorisation and notation in the music selected for study demonstrates an understanding of musical concepts through the analysis, comparison, and critical discussion of music from different stylistic, social, cultural and historical contexts 4. demonstrates an understanding of musical concepts through the analysis, comparison, and critical discussion of music from different stylistic, social, cultural and historical contexts
+Semester 1 Semester 2 Semester 1 Semester 2 Performs repertoire in a range of styles and genres demonstrating interpretation of musical notation and the application of different types of technology.
+Performs repertoire in a range of styles and genres demonstrating interpretation of musical notation and the application of different types of technology.
+Notates own compositions, applying forms of notation appropriate to the music selected for study Demonstrates an understanding of musical concepts through aural identification, discrimination, memorisation and notation in the music cale at a d fan study.
+Demonstrates an understanding of musical concepts through aural identification, discrimination, memorisation and notation in the music selected for study the music selected for study 4.
+Demonstrates an understanding of musical concepts through the analysis, comparison, and critical discussion of music from different Demonstrates an understanding of musical concepts through the analysis, comparison, and critical discussion of music from different stylistic, social, cultural and historical contexts stylistic, social, cultural and historical contexts

-2019 Year 10 Physical Activity & Sports Studies
+2020 Year 10 Physical Activity & Sports Studies